Incentivize Contribution and Learn Parameters Too: Federated Learning with Strategic Data Owners: Introduction

 \subsection{Our contributions}

-We consider a strategic federated learning problem where the clients (agents) contribute by sampling data from their data distribution.
-The quantum of sampling is chosen such that it maximizes their individual {\em utilities} that consist of two opposing forces: (i) individual benefit and (ii) costs (of data sampling).
-Moreover, similar to the classical federated learning setting, the center aims to learn an overall model to maximize \emph{total} accuracy (to be defined shortly) simultaneously.
-Our contributions can be summarized as follows. \begin{itemize}[left=0pt] \item We propose a mechanism called \mechfull{}, \mech{} (\Cref{algo:main_algo}) that allows simultaneous learning and contribution by the agents in FL.
-This mechanism does {\em not} use any monetary transfers. \item We show that \mech{} converges to a {\em pure strategy Nash equilibrium} (\Cref{thm:convergence-genl}). \item However, the Nash equilibrium can be different from the {\em socially optimal} outcome where agents contribute with their full dataset $s^{\max}$ and the center learns the optimal model parameters $\wopt$ (\Cref{exam:NEnotsocial}). \item We then propose an updated and cleaner two-phase mechanism namely \mechfulltwo{}, \mechtwo{} (\Cref{algo:2-phase}) that allows monetary transfers {\em only} among the agents, i.e., budget balanced.
-The {\em data contributors} (those who contribute above average quantities of data) get paid and the {\em data consumers} (those who contribute below average quantities of data) make the payments.
-However, both types of agents learn the optimal model parameters. \item We show that the Nash equilibrium for \mechtwo{} now shifts to where all agents make their maximum contribution of data $s^{\max}$ and learn the optimal model parameters $\wopt$ (\Cref{thm:two_phase}). \item Experiments on real datasets (CIFAR-10, FeMNIST, and Twitter) demonstrate that while \mech{} leads to suboptimal social welfare, \mechtwo{} achieves performance comparable to FedAvg for all datasets (see \Cref{sec:experiments}).
-Notably, FedAvg performs poorly in strategic settings. \end{itemize}
+Our contributions can be summarized as follows. \begin{itemize}[leftmargin=10pt, itemsep=0pt, parsep=0pt, topsep=0pt] \item We propose \mech{} (\Cref{algo:main_algo}) that allows simultaneous learning and contribution by the agents in FL, and show that it converges to a {\em pure strategy Nash equilibrium} (\Cref{thm:convergence-genl}). \item We add payments to \mech{} to construct a mechanism \mechthree{} that elicits truthful reports from agents in every round (\Cref{thm:EPIC}). \item Since the Nash equilibrium can be different from the {\em socially optimal} outcome (where all agents contribute their $s^{\max}$) (\Cref{exam:NEnotsocial}), we propose an updated and cleaner two-phase mechanism, \mechtwo{} (\Cref{algo:2-phase}) that allows monetary transfers, and is budget balanced.
+The {\em data contributors} (contributing above average quantities of data) get paid, and the {\em data consumers} (contributing below average quantities of data) make the payments.
+However, both types of agents learn the optimal model parameters. \item We show that the Nash equilibrium for \mechtwo{} now shifts to where all agents make their maximum contribution of data $s^{\max}$ and learn the optimal model parameters $\wopt$ (\Cref{thm:two_phase}). \item Experiments on real datasets (CIFAR-10, FEMNIST, and Twitter) demonstrate that while \mech{} leads to suboptimal social welfare, \mechtwo{} achieves performance comparable to FedAvg for all datasets (see \Cref{sec:experiments}).
+We introduce \strategic{} to characterize the \emph{incentive gap} in FL.
+Our results demonstrate standard aggregation methods (FedAvg) without incentives are highly susceptible to strategic agents who choose to withhold data, leading to a significant degradation in global model quality (\Cref{fig:combined_plots}).
+We also compare the algorithms on non-iid datasets partitioned using the Flower framework \citep{beutel2020flower}. \end{itemize} We compare the results of this work with other closely related work in incentives for FL in \Cref{tab:comparison_literature}.